Carzuilha/MATLAB-MatchingComparision/README.md

 Since this project is in a "work-in-progress" state, a lot of thing can change until i finished it.

-Any questions can be submitted to the following email: carloswdecarvalho@outlook.com.

 ---------------------------------------------------------------------------------------------------------------------------------

+The available source codes here are under the MIT Licence (see the attached file "LICENSE" for more details).
+Any questions can be submitted to my personal email: carloswdecarvalho@outlook.com.